Sean-Boyes/GBA-Project/README.md

 # GBA-Project
-An original C library for development of games and applications for the Gameboy Advanced
+An Incomplete original C library for development of games and applications for the Gameboy Advanced
 # Features Overview
 - Basic functions for IO registers
 - GBA math trig functions and fixed-point numbers in progress